This post shares practical ideas for incorporating hands-on, multiple intelligence activities into your elementary classroom.

 - Using Manipulatives

-When you have students work in collaborative groups or teams, you are developing and nurturing their interpersonal intelligence.
+When you have students work in collaborative groups or teams, you’re developing their interpersonal intelligence.

 “People Smart” students make good leaders because they are good at persuading, negotiating, and getting along with others.